- Describe the causes and consequences of the War of 1812

 - Identify the important events of the War of 1812 and explain their significance

 The origins of the War of 1812, often called the Second War of American Independence, are found in the unresolved issues between the United States and Great Britain.
 One major cause was the British practice of impressment, whereby American sailors were taken at sea and forced to fight on British warships; this issue was left unresolved by Jay’s Treaty in 1794.
-In addition, the British in Canada supported Indians in their fight against further U.S. expansion in the Great Lakes region.
+In addition, the British in Canada supported Native Americans in their fight against further U.S. expansion in the Great Lakes region.
 Though Jefferson wanted to avoid what he called “entangling alliances,” staying neutral proved impossible.

 THE EMBARGO OF 1807